 Mandatory Court Appearances for Traffic Tickets in New Jersey

-If you receive a municipal court summons after being ticketed for a traffic offense in New Jersey, you may notice that “Court Appearance Required” is printed on the summons.
+If you receive a municipal traffic court summons after being ticketed for a traffic offense in New Jersey, you may notice that “Court Appearance Required” is printed on the summons.
 The state requires court appearances for many types of serious traffic offenses, such as:

 - Parking in a handicapped space without a legal placard